 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 Understand the role of high level communication skills in professional engineering and research practice.
 2 Understand the effects of cultural background on communication idioms.
-3 Communicate effectively in English in multi-cultural professional contexts.
-4 Present, effectively, complex engineering information in a seminar format to both technical and non-technical audiences.
-5 Create engineering documents that effectively communicate complex technical information, as part of a professional engineering process 6 Analyse and critically evaluate information obtained from diverse sources.
-7 Evaluate engineering solutions, taking into account environmental and societal impact.
-8 Initiate and make original and informed contributions to group discussions.
-9 Contribute productively to the work of teams undertaking a professional engineering process.
-10 Contribute to and, when necessary, lead engineering team meetings.
+3 Communicate effectively in English in multi-cultural professional and academic contexts.
+4 Present, effectively, complex engineering information in a seminar format.
+5 Analyse and critically evaluate information obtained from diverse sources.
+6 Evaluate engineering solutions, taking into account environmental and societal impact.
+7 Initiate and make original and informed contributions to group discussions.
+8 Contribute to and, when necessary, lead engineering team meetings.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.